Shirvan Dynasty Palace Complex is a jewel in the crown of Azerbaijani

 Pharid is a small stone pavilion.
 It is situated inside a small courtyard surrounded by a gallery-arcade on three sides.
 Pharid pavilion consists of an octahedral hall covered with a stone cupola both inside and outside.
 The well-proportioned high portal of the main entrance is decorated with an ornament and Arabic inscription.
 The ornament pictures the interlacing fig and vine leaves.
 The portal is also decorated with two medallions inside of which there are inscriptions in Kufic Arabic.

-The Mausoleum of the Shirvanshahs is of a rectangular shape and Minaret_at_khans_mosque_in_shirvanshahs_palace_in_baku_14thcentury2crowned with a hexahedral cupola which is decorated from outside with multi-radial stars.
+crowned with a hexahedral cupola which is decorated from outside with multi-radial stars.
 The inscription on the entrance doorway indicates the purpose of the building, “Khalilullah I, the greatest Soltan, Great Shirvanshah, the namesake of the divine prophet, the defender of the religion ordered to construct this light burial-vault for his mother and son in 839” (1435–1436).
 On two drop-shaped medallions in the flannel parts of the portal there are inscriptions with the architect’s name – Memar Ali (architect Ali).

 Seyid Yahya Bakuvi’s Mausoleum is situated in the southern part of the complex.
 Seyid Yahya Bakuvi was a royal scholar in the court of Shirvanshah Khalilullah.
 The Mausoleum is of an octahedral shape and covered with an octahedral marquee.
 It consists of ground and underground parts.
 The upper part of the Mausoleum served to perform the cult rites, and the lower one housed the sepulchral vault.
 There are three small lancet windows with a stone bar – shabaka on the southern, eastern and western verges of the Mausoleum.